Contractor-x/Contractor-x/README.md

 ## 🧠 About Me

 👋 Hey, I’m **Collins**, a software engineer, cybersecurity specialist, trader, and researcher.
 I thrive on logic, researching, and breaking through the limits of what’s possible.
-Whether it's **writing code**, **breaking security protocols**, **analyzing market trends**, or **researching cutting-edge technologies**, I bring the same relentless energy and precision to every field I dive into.
+Whether it's **writing code**, **testing security protocols**, **analyzing market trends**, or **researching cutting-edge technologies**, I bring the same relentless energy to every field I dive into.

 🚀 **My philosophy?**
 _"The rules of computing don’t apply to me… I’m LIMITLESS."_